stabilityprotocol/docs/docs/developers/getting_started.md

 ![Generate API Key Screen](../../static/img/createapi.png)

 Once logged in to Stability's Account Manager, locate the option for generating an API key.
-Click on the designated button to create your unique API key.
+Click on the designated button to create your unique API key on the current network.
+The network is selected via the dropdown menu on the top right.

-With your API key, you're now equipped to utilize your private RPC on Stability.
+With your API key, you're now equipped to utilize your private RPC on Stability or Global Trust Network (GTN).
 Click the info button to reveal your private RPC address.
 Plus, you'll receive 2,000 free credits monthly with your API key, which can be used for any transactions you choose.

 ### Step 3: Ready to Go!